Red Cross donors help to ensure diverse blood supply

 Individuals who are 17 years of age in most states (16 with parental consent where allowed by state law), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
 High school students and other donors 18 years of age and younger also have to meet certain height and weight requirements.

-Blood and platelet donors can save time at their next donation by using RapidPass® to complete their pre-donation reading and health history questionnaire online, on the day of their donation, before arriving at the blood drive.
-To get started, follow the instructions at RedCrossBlood.org/RapidPass or use the Blood Donor App.
+Blood and platelet donors can save time at their next donations by using RapidPass® to complete their pre-donation reading and health history questionnaire online, on the day of their donation, before arriving at the blood drive.
+Donors can follow the instructions at RedCrossBlood.org/RapidPass or use the Blood Donor App.

 Blood drives are also essential in helping ensure blood is available for patients this winter.
 To learn more and sign up to host a blood drive this fall or winter, visit RedCrossBlood.org/HostADrive.

-Each Red Cross blood drive and donation center follows the highest standards of safety and infection control, and additional precautions – including temperature checks, social distancing and face coverings for donors and staff – have been implemented to help protect the health of all those in attendance.
+Each Red Cross blood drive and donation center follows the highest standards of safety and infection control, and additional precautions — including temperature checks, social distancing and face coverings for donors and staff — have been implemented to help protect the health of all those in attendance, Red Cross said.

 Donors are asked to schedule an appointment prior to arriving at the drive and are required to wear a face covering or mask while at the drive, in alignment with Centers for Disease Control and Prevention public guidance.

-The Red Cross is testing blood, platelet and plasma donations for COVID-19 antibodies.
-The test may indicate if the donor’s immune system has produced antibodies to this coronavirus, regardless of whether they developed symptoms.
+Red Cross is testing blood, platelet and plasma donations for COVID-19 antibodies.
+The test may indicate if the donor’s immune system has produced antibodies to this coronavirus, regardless of whether the person developed symptoms.

-Donors can expect to receive the results of their antibody test within 7 to 10 days through the Red Cross Blood Donor App or the donor portal at RedCrossBlood.org.
+Donors can expect to receive the results of their antibody tests within 7-10 days through the Red Cross Blood Donor App or the donor portal at RedCrossBlood.org.

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40% of the nation’s blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.

 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
-For more information, please visit redcross.org or cruzrojaamericana.org, or visit Twitter at @RedCross.
+More information is online at redcross.org or cruzrojaamericana.org, or visit Twitter at @RedCross.

 (0) comments